Learn to shoot stunning video using DSLR and mirrorless cameras

 What you will learn

-Cinematographer and photographer Pieter de Vries ACS is a master in the use of the DSLR and mirrorless stills cameras for video production.
-He will pass on to you a wealth of knowledge and story ideas gleaned from years of shooting award-winning international documentary productions in more than one hundred and twenty countries.
+Cinematographer and photographer Pieter de Vries ACS is a master in the use of DSLR and mirrorless stills cameras for video production.
+He will pass on to you a wealth of knowledge and story ideas gleaned from years of shooting award-winning international documentary productions in more than one hundred and forty countries.
 He uses to show you brilliant shooting techniques and explains the language of filmmaking.
 Along the way you'll get to use some of the latest video tools.

 Only when you understand the limitations of using a stills camera to shoot video, can you exploit the stunning image quality.
 You will learn how to set the menu items that matter so that you can craft images the way you like them.
 Now can you enjoy constructing engaging stories.
 Topics include: